michaelchadwick/ybixo-book/src/installation.md

 ## Prerequisites

-Oxiby requires:
+Ybixo requires:

 * Git to clone the compiler's source code
-* Ruby (version 3.4 or later) to run the programs produced by the Oxiby compiler
+* Ruby (version 3.4 or later) to run the programs produced by the Ybixo compiler
 * Rust (version 1.65 or later) to build the compiler itself
   * Cargo, the build tool for Rust, which will be installed alongside Rust